abdelrahmanfaheem/Damietta-DWH-Analysis-using-Sql-And-Power-BI/README.md

-# ETL using SSIS and Data Analysis with Power BI
+# Build and End to End ETL  solution with an ETL using SSIS and Data Analysis with Power BI

 ### ETL with SSIS
 - Explore the process of building an ETL using SSIS Video [here](https://www.youtube.com/watch?v=2UTCREiSh54&t=14s).